 A local presence should always include development of and adherence to serious Corporate Social Responsibility initiatives.
 This is a great risk mitigation strategy because it can increase brand affinity and loyalty as well as help the company to anticipate local issues not readily apparent at a global level.

 As your company begins to assess its global supply chain and network strategy, I strongly recommend the following considerations:

-- Understand first and foremost that this is a truly transformational process, not just a series of small initiatives.
+- Understand first and foremost that this will be a truly transformational process, not just a series of small initiatives.